owntracks/booklet/docs/guide/topics.md

 under any one OwnTracks name root the number of levels used for device names have to be the same.

+We reccomend you keep the device name generic: something like `myphone` might be preferable to `siemens-x67` so that you don't feel the need to change the device name (and hence the topic) if you move to a different device and vendor.

 ## Base topic name

 Combining the topic name root and the device name result in what we call _base